zowe/docs-site/versioned_docs/version-v2.16.x/user-guide/api-mediation/configuration-unique-cookie-name-for-multiple-zowe-instances.md

 Follow this procedure to configure a unique cookie name for the instances:

 1. Open the Zowe YAML configuration file.
 2. Find or add the property `components.gateway.apiml.security.auth.uniqueCookie`, and set it to `true`.
 3. Find the property `zowe.cookieIdentifier` and set it to any word or number that you wish to identify your Zowe instance.
 4. Restart Zowe.

-This will set a suffix for the API Gateway's cookie name based upon the value of `zowe.cookieIdentifier`.
+This sets a suffix for the API Gateway's cookie name based upon the value of `zowe.cookieIdentifier`.

     **Example:**
-    If `components.gateway.apiml.security.auth.uniqueCookie` parameter is set to `true` and `zowe.cookieIdentifier` is `1`, the cookie name will be `apimlAuthenticationToken.1`.
+    If the `components.gateway.apiml.security.auth.uniqueCookie` parameter is set to `true` and `zowe.cookieIdentifier` is `1`, the cookie name is `apimlAuthenticationToken.1`.
     If this property is not set to `true`, the cookie name remains the default value `apimlAuthenticationToken`.